 \section{Generative model}

-In \citep{yingzhen2018disentangled}, only the following general form for the generative DSAE model for a complete data sequence is provided:
+\citet{yingzhen2018disentangled} only provided the following general form of the generative DSAE model for a complete data sequence:

-Very poor information is given about the individual pdfs.
-However, we learn a bit more about those pdfs and implementation issues from the annexes in the ArXiv version of the paper.
-The authors use different variants for different datasets according to the nature of the data (basically, video clips or speech signals).
-We only report here the model implemented for speech signals.
-The dynamical model $p_{\theta_{\myz}}(\myz[t] | \myz[1:t-1])$ is a Gaussian implemented with an LSTM.
-The observation model $p_{\theta_{\myx}}(\myx[t] | \myz[t], \myv)$ is a Gaussian implemented with a feed-forward DNN.
-With the simplified generic RNN formalism used for LSTM (see Section~\ref{sec:RNNs-principle}), we thus can write:
+More detailed information about the pdfs and implementation issues are found in annexes from the ArXiv version of the paper.
+The authors used different variants for different datasets according to the nature of the data (e.g., video clips or speech signals).
+Here, we only report the model implemented for speech signals.
+The dynamical model $p_{\theta_{\myz}}(\myz[t] | \myz[1:t-1])$ is a Gaussian distribution whose parameters are provided by an LSTM network.
+The observation model $p_{\theta_{\myx}}(\myx[t] | \myz[t], \myv)$ is a Gaussian distribution whose parameters are provided by a feed-forward DNN.
+With the simplified generic RNN formalism used for LSTM (see Section~\ref{sec:RNNs-principle}), we can thus write

-The graphical representation of DSAE is given in Fig.~\ref{fig:DSAE}.
-This model looks very much like a DKF in undriven mode conditioned on the variable $\myv$, except that, in addition to this conditioning, the first-order Markov temporal model of DKF is replaced with a virtually infinite-order model thanks to the LSTM.
-Although this is poorly discussed in the DVAE papers in general, this issue is an example of very interesting model extensions that are easy to implement in the deep learning and VAE framework.\footnote{In \citep{krishnan2015deep}, the authors mention that ``using deep neural networks, we can enhance Kalman filters with arbitrarily complex transition dynamics and emission distributions. [...] we can tractably learn such models by optimizing a bound on the likelihood of the data.''}
+The graphical representation of DSAE is shown in Figure~\ref{fig:DSAE}.
+This model is similar to a DKF in the undriven mode conditioned on variable $\myv$, except that, in addition to this conditioning, the first-order Markov temporal model of DKF is replaced with a virtually infinite-order model owing to the LSTM.
+Although this is poorly discussed in the DVAE papers in general, it is an example of interesting model extensions that are easy to implement in the deep learning and VAE frameworks.
+As stated by \citet{krishnan2015deep}, ``using deep neural networks, we can enhance Kalman filters with arbitrarily complex transition dynamics and emission distributions. [...] we can tractably learn such models by optimizing a bound on the likelihood of the data.''